praveenprabharavindran/BulkInsert.NetListToDatabase/README.md

 ### Should InsertListToDbWithColumnMappings
 When the names of properties of the .NET type do not match with the DB column names.

-In this case, the SqlBulkCopy needs to be provided with a list of column mappings that help it identify which properties go to what columns in DB.
+In this case, the SqlBulkCopy needs to be provided with a list of column mappings that helps identify which properties go to what columns in DB.

 ## Built With